 How To be an LGBTQ+ Friendly Wedding Vendor

-The History of LGBTQ+ Community and the Wedding Industry
+The History of the LGBTQ+ Community and the Wedding Industry

-Taught by Jasmine Beech Ferara of Campaign for Southern Equality
+Led by Jasmine Beech Ferrara of Campaign for Southern Equality

 How to Get Started Serving LGBTQ+ Couples & Why Representation Matters

-Taught by Alex Fisher of Rad Business co.
+Led by Alex Fisher of Lucky Penny Creative + Rad Business Co.

 Letting Go of Stereotypes in Our Processes